-There are many variations of this soft sourdough bread already on this site, but not one for good old white sourdough sandwich bread.
+Many variations of this soft sourdough bread already exist on this site, but not one for good old white sourdough sandwich bread.
 This recipe makes a wonderfully soft loaf that my kids gladly eat plain, but it makes a mean sandwich and french toast as well.
 Using sourdough adds depth of flavor and keeps it fresh for multiple days!
 You can see me mix a similar style of dough in my Instagram story highlights (“Swirl Bread”), and there are lots of tips in previous posts on how to successfully make this style of bread.
 In summary, a thorough kneading, proper shaping, and full proofing are key to getting the right “shreddable” texture.
 It takes a little practice but I think it’s well worth the effort!

 Soft Sourdough Sandwich Bread

-For the levain:
+For the stiff levain:

-- 18g ripe sourdough starter (100% hydration)
+- 18g ripe, active sourdough starter (100% hydration)

-- 30g milk
+- 31g milk

-- 56g bread flour
+- 57g bread flour

-- 34g sugar
+- 35g granulated sugar

 - 1 large egg (~50g)